keller00/personal-blog/aboutme.md

 ---

 My name is Mark Keller.
-I am a third year computer science major, going to the University of Waterloo, in Canada.
+I am a senior year computer science major, studying at the University of Waterloo, in Canada.
 I like to learn and do new things on my computer.

-I speak many languages, such as: Scala:heart:, C/C++, Python, Java , PHP and Scheme and even more
+I speak many languages, such as: Python:heart:, Scala, C, C++, Java and even more.

-I have worked on many of my own projects (The biggest one being a multiplayer game's server, client components), as well as doing 12 months of internship at Evertz Microsystems.
-My biggest projects can be found on my github profile!
+I have worked on many of my own projects, which can be found on my GitHub account.

-I :heart: puppies, my computer and my family.
-I :heart: challenges and success!
+I have completed 16 months of internship at Evertz Microsystems developing video related applications and doing devops work.
+You might have also seen me at the Nvidia HQ in Santa Clara where I completed a 4 months long internship working on their cloud solution.

+Send me any pictures of your :dog:!